LevelAsian/jQrg-Mate/README.md

 ## Procedure
 1. Mix the :droplet:Hot Water and the :leaves:Yerba Mate: 70–80 °C (158–176 °F). :exclamation:Hot, but not boiling:exclamation:
-2. Let the mate tea sit for at least 7min.
+2. Let the :tea: Mate Tea sit for at least 7min.
 3. Seperate the :leaves: Yerba Mate leaves from the :tea: Mate Tea.
 4. Combine:
   - :tea: Mate Tea 1 Liter